ryanorsinger/learn-to-code-python-workshop/agenda.md

-# Welcome to Learn to Code Python for Data Science
+# Intro to Data Science and Python Workshop

 ## Thought for the Day
 "If you can't solve a problem,